varunmadduri/getdata-015-project/CodeBook.md

-All the R code is in the run_analysis.R file.
+run_analysis.R: All the R code is in the run_analysis.R file

-The comments in the code describe how the the individual steps are performed to generate tidy data.
+tidyData.txt: The output containing the tidy data set